Revolution (Beatles song): Other artists

 Along with White Album tracks such as "Revolution 9", "Helter Skelter" and "Piggies", "Revolution 1" was interpreted by Californian cult leader Charles Manson as a prophecy of an upcoming apocalyptic racial war between the establishment and the Black community that would leave him and his followers, the Manson Family, to rule America on counterculture principles.
 In an attempt to initiate this revolution, the Family carried out a series of murders in Los Angeles in August 1969.
 For the soundtrack of the 1976 TV film Helter Skelter, "Revolution 1" was performed by the band Silverspoon.

-"Revolution" has also been covered by Anima Sound System, Billy Bragg, the Brothers Four, Enuff Z'nuff, Jools Holland, Kenny Neal, Reckless Kelly, Stereophonics, Jim Sturgess and Trixter.
+"Revolution" has also been covered by Anima Sound System, Billy Bragg, the Brothers Four, Enuff Z'nuff, Jools Holland, Kajsa Grytt, Kenny Neal, Reckless Kelly, Hawksley Workman, Stereophonics, Jim Sturgess, Running Wild, Joe Perry, Billy Gibbons and Trixter.
 In 2007, a cover version of the song was featured in the Universal comedy Evan Almighty performed by country rock band Rascal Flatts.

 Personnel

 According to Ian MacDonald, the line-ups on the Beatles' recordings were as follows: